t4skmanag3r/steam_market_flipper/readme.md

 # Steam Market Flipper
-this is a scraper that compares item prices from steam and third party markets
+This is a scraper that compares item prices from steam and third party markets

 ## Usage:
 ### First way